 A guide to getting turn-by-turn navigation working on the Edge 800

-One thing that the Edge 800 is fantastic for is navigation – I frequently cycle up to and over 100 miles, often in places I’ve never been before, without getting lost.
-Even better is that I can pre-plan my route to visit particular places, follow the nicest roads/avoid the nasty roads and pass the features I want (cake stops!) when I want.
+The Edge 800 is fantastic for is navigation – I frequently cycle up to and over 100 miles, often in places I’ve never been before, without getting lost.
+Even better is that I pre-plan my route to visit particular places, follow the nicest roads/avoid the nasty roads and pass the features I want (cake stops!) when I want.

 What’s not fantastic is the documentation on the best way to get this working.
 I’ve therefore put together this guide broken down into just 6 steps:

 - Set up your Edge 800 – some of the default settings are a bit odd so we’ll change them (only needs doing once)

 - Copy your route onto the Edge 800